 Gorillaz Biography (Wikipedia)

-Gorillaz are an English virtual band created in 1998 by musician Damon Albarn and artist Jamie Hewlett.
-The band consists of four animated members: 2-D (lead vocals, keyboards), Murdoc Niccals (bass guitar), Noodle (guitar, keyboards), and Russel Hobbs (drums and percussion).
-These members are fictional and are not personas of any "real life" musicians involved in the project.
-Their fictional universe is explored through the band's music videos, as well as a number of other short cartoons.
-In reality, Albarn is the only permanent musical contributor, and the music is often a collaboration between various musicians.
+Gorillaz are a British virtual band created in 1998 by musician Damon Albarn and artist Jamie Hewlett.
+The band primarily consists of four animated members: 2-D (lead vocals, keyboards), Murdoc Niccals (bass guitar), Noodle (guitar, keyboards, occasional vocals), and Russel Hobbs (drums and percussion).
+Their fictional universe is explored through music videos, interviews, and other short cartoons.
+In reality, Albarn is the only permanent musical contributor, and often collaborates with other musicians.

 Past BBC Events